vipulpathak113/FrontendInterviewQuestions/README.md

 ------------------------------------------------------------------------------

 - **DOM MANIPULATION:**
-.append() >> append element as well as string .appendChild() >> append only element
+    - .append() : append element as well as string
+    - .appendChild() : append only element
-.innerText >> only display text visible in UI .textContent >> display whole text on the element(irrespective if display none or block) with space as wee see in dom but surrounding invisible tags
+    - .innerText : only display text visible in UI
+    - .textContent : display whole text on the element(irrespective if display none or block) with space as wee see in dom but surrounding invisible tags

 Reference: https://builtin.com/software-engineering-perspectives/innerhtml-vs-innertext

---add data-test1-test2 attribute in element then we can get it by element.dataset.test1Test2 (it removes "data-" part and convert rest to camelCase)
+- add data-test1-test2 attribute in element then we can get it by element.dataset.test1Test2 (it removes "data-" part and convert rest to camelCase)

 ------------------------------------------------------------
 useRef: persist value b/w renders, do not render on value change and also can be used with dom manipulation